awsdocs/aws-storagegateway-user-guide/doc_source/managing-gateway-vtl.md

 You can archive your tapes to Amazon S3 Glacier or DEEP\_ARCHIVE\.
 When you create a tape, you choose the archive pool that you want to use to archive your tape\.

-You choose **Glacier Pool** if you want to archive the tape in S3 Glacier\.
+You choose **S3 Glacier Pool** if you want to archive the tape in S3 Glacier\.
 When your backup software ejects the tape, it is automatically archived in S3 Glacier\.
 You use S3 Glacier for more active archives where the data is regularly retrieved and needed in minutes\.
-For detailed information, see [Storage Classes for Archiving Objects](https://docs.aws.amazon.com/amazonglacier/latest/dev/storage-class-intro.html#sc-glacier)
+For detailed information, see [Storage Classes for Archiving Objects](https://docs.aws.amazon.com/AmazonS3/latest/dev/storage-class-intro.html#sc-glacier)

 You choose **Deep Archive Pool** if you want to archive the tape in DEEP\_ARCHIVE\.
 When your backup software ejects the tape, the tape is automatically archived in DEEP\_ARCHIVE\.
 You use DEEP\_ARCHIVE for long\-term data retention and digital preservation at a very low cost\.
 Data in S3 Glacier DEEP\_ARCHIVE is not retrieved often or is rarely retrieved\.
 For detailed information, see [Storage Classes for Archiving Objects](https://docs.aws.amazon.com/AmazonS3/latest/dev/storage-class-intro.html#sc-glacier)\.